Koha-Community/kohadocs/source/systempreferences.rst

    client.
 This preference will allow guarantees (children) to grant permission to guarantors (guardians) to view their current checkouts via the public catalog.
-This preference requires that you allow patrons to se their own privacy with the :ref:`OPACPrivacy` preference.
+This preference requires that you allow patrons to choose their own privacy with the :ref:`OPACPrivacy` preference.

 .. _anonsuggestions-label: